phillipseryazi/obstestapp/README.md

 ### How To Run Tests
 - In your Android Studio terminal run `./gradlew connectedAndroidTest` for instrumentation tests
 - In your Android Studio terminal run `./gradlew test` for unit tests
+- Alternatively, you can right click on the source set `com.example.obstestapp(androidTest)` and select `Run 'Tests' in`, similarly you can do the same with the source set `com.example.obstestapp(test)`